dis-moi/extension/README.md

 > _Dis moi_ means _Tell me_ in :fr: French.

 **Dismoi** is a web extension that allows anyone to post information directly on any web page you browse.
-If you follow a contributor, his information messages are displayed at the time you visit the pages he has commented on.
+If you follow an informer, his messages are displayed at the time you visit the pages he has commented on.

 To lean more about the uses cases, visit the :fr: [**Dismoi** website](https://www.dismoi.io/).